UPDATE 14TH SEPTEMBER

 Frontline Noir, founded in 2008, is a publisher of current affairs and recent history titles covering controversial topics and events, often written by people who were participants or otherwise affected.
 Our aim is to ensure such subjects are given a human and personal touch as often such important events are viewed without due appreciation of the human story.

 Frontline Noir seeks to publish stories from all sides of recent conflicts, rather than to “take sides”.
 For instance, while covering Ireland our titles are written from civilian, Irish Republican, Ulster Loyalist, British SAS/regular Army and Intelligence services perspectives.
 This year we publish our first fiction title, The Squad by Phil Mac Giolla Bháin, a thriller set in Ireland.
-PLEASE BE ADVISED THAT PHIL’S OTHER TITLES, MINORITY REPORTER AND DOWNFALL ARE BOTH OUT OF STOCK BUT DOWNFALL WILL BE REPRINTED JULY.
+PLEASE BE ADVISED THAT PHIL’S OTHER TITLES, MINORITY REPORTER AND DOWNFALL ARE BOTH OUT OF STOCK BUT DOWNFALL WILL BE REPRINTED IN AUGUST.

 Orders for our books can be placed on our online shop page via Credit/Debit cards and PayPal.
 You can also send cheques to Books Noir Ltd, 27 Lauriston Street, Edinburgh, EH3 9DQ, Scotland, UK.
 And you can email orders to firstname.lastname@example.org